Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `http://localhost:7045`

    If you meet any problem, please open the smartserver.log under ${SMART_HOME}/logs directory.
 All the trouble shooting clues are there.

+* **Start Smart Agent independently**(optional)

+   If you want to add more agents while keeping the SSM service online, you can run the following command on Smart Server.

+   `./bin/start-agent.sh [--host .. --config ..]`

+   If the host option is not used, localhost is the default one.
+You should put the hostname specified or localhost in conf/agents.
+   So all SSM services can be killed later.

+   Please note that the SSM distribution directory should be under the same directory on the new agent host as that on Smart Server.

 * **Stop SSM server**

    The script `bin/stop-ssm.sh` is used to stop SSM server.
 Remember to